hashicorp/consul/website/source/docs/partnerships/index.html.md

 ### 2. Enable

-Here are links to resources, documentation, examples and best practices to guide you through the Vault integration development and testing process:
+Here are links to resources, documentation, examples and best practices to guide you through the Consul integration development and testing process:

 #### Data Plane: